Sophie Ellis-Bextor: 2023–present: Hana, resurgence, and Perimenopop

 Ellis-Bextor's "Murder on the Dancefloor" was featured in the last scene of the 2023 film Saltburn.
 As a result, the song re-entered the UK singles chart, peaking at number two and garnered its most-ever global streams on Spotify, receiving more than 1.4 million streams on New Year's Eve.
 It also gave Ellis-Bextor her first ever US singles chart entry, reaching number 51.
 As well as this, 2024 became Ellis-Bextor's most successful year in terms of performances, playing more shows than she had ever before – a total of 110 in the calendar year.

 On 1 February 2024, it was revealed that Ellis-Bextor will be performing at Valley Fest 2024 in Chew Magna in August 2024.
 The same month, Ellis-Bextor announced her first-ever North American headlining tour, scheduled for May and June 2024.
 The initial seven-date tour included stops in San Francisco, San Diego, Washington D.C., Boston, Philadelphia, New York City, and Toronto.
 In June 2024, she announced a second North American tour leg for September given the first leg's success, adding shows in Chicago, Denver, Los Angeles, Portland, Seattle, and Vancouver.
 Following the resurgence of "Murder on the Dancefloor", Ellis-Bextor reportedly signed with Universal Music Group.
-On 15 May 2025, it was announced that Ellis-Bextor would replace Ncuti Gatwa as the United Kingdom's spokesperson for the Eurovision Song Contest 2025.
+On 17 May 2025, she served as the United Kingdom's spokesperson for the Eurovision Song Contest 2025.
+She stepped in as a late replacement for Ncuti Gatwa.

 Her eighth studio album Perimenopop was released on 12 September 2025 via Decca Records and debuted at number 5 in the UK.
 The album was preceded by the singles, "Freedom of the Night", "Relentless Love", "Vertigo", "Taste", "Dolce Vita", and "Stay on Me".
+In November 2025, it was announced that singer Olly Alexander had teamed up with Mighty Hoopla to perform a one-off concert, Trans Mission, on 11 March 2026, in aid of trans-solidarity charities Good Law Project and Not a Phase; other performers included Ellis-Bextor, Sugababes, Wolf Alice and Beth Ditto.